nextdoc/ai-tools/README.md

 ### Aider

 Aider is a very precise AI development agent.
-By precise, we mean that you manage all of the files in its context and which files are readable and writable.
+Precision means that you manage all the files in its context and which files are readable and writable.
-This provides a high level of control but also requires more manual work to manage the context.
+This provides a high level of control but requires more manual work to manage the context.

 In your .aider.conf.yaml file you will want...